WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

 Reaching the end of your mortgage term implies that the contract is up for renewal.
 You might renew it for multiple terms to fully pay back what you had borrowed.
-Another important term that you should know of is mortgage amortization.
-An amortization period is the number of years you would take to pay off a mortgage in its entirety, based on the interest rate applicable.
-The maximum amortization period offered in Canada is 25 years, though there may be some exceptions.

-Types of Mortgage Terms
+Types of mortgage terms

-Short term mortgage: Short term mortgages are typically those with a term of less than five years.
+Short-term mortgage: Short-term mortgages are typically those with a term of less than five years.
 You can choose between a fixed or variable interest rate and get a lower interest rate at the time of signing up.
 The shorter the term of the mortgage, the sooner you have to renew it.

-Long term mortgage: Long term mortgages are typically those with a term of more than 5 years.
+Long-term mortgage: Long-term mortgages are typically those with a term of more than 5 years.
 Long term mortgages usually have a fixed interest rate and you may have to pay a prepayment penalty if you sell your house within the first five years.
 The longer the term of the mortgage, the more likely you will get a lock-in interest rate over a long period of time.

 Convertible term mortgage: A convertible mortgage term starts off as a short term contract and gets extended into a long term contract.
 With the extension comes the change in interest rate (usually the same rate applied to a long term mortgage).

-Payment Timeline and Frequency
+Payment timeline and frequency

 Getting the optimum repayment timeline and frequency of payments implies a careful understanding of the dynamics between the interest rate and the amortization period.
 Lending institutions opt for higher interest rates if the loan term is longer as they usually consider the inflation and the depleting purchasing power of money over time.

-Interest Rate
+Interest rate

 The interest rate on your mortgage is the primary deciding factor of how much payment you will have to shell out every month.
 The longer the amortization, the higher your interest, and the heftier your instalment payments.